 Lengishu sits on a hillside overlooking the north of Kenya – it is split into several bedrooms and cottages which encompasses every family dynamic.
-Each bedroom can be changed to suit the needs of the guests and can be changed from single to double beds with ease.
+There are four double bedrooms and two which can be either a twin or a double.

-The house is designed to perfection by the owner, who is an interior design by trade, and makes the most of the stunning views that it overlooks.
+The house is designed to perfection by the owner, who was an interior design by trade, and makes the most of the stunning views that it overlooks.

 Birds: Over 350 species, including vultures, raptors and owls.

 Mammals: Over 50 species including black and white rhino, wild dog, leopard, cheetah and lion.

 Experience: Night and day game drives; guided wildlife, birdlife and scenic walks; horse riding (novice and experienced riders), farm tours, mountain biking, sundowners, picnics, bush dinners, ranch days, swimming pool, massages.

 Optional extras: Visits to Kisima floriculture project, cultural visits, riding and fishing excursions to Lake Rutundu and Lake Alice on Mount Kenya, fly camping, helicopter fishing on Mount Kenya or Lake Turkana, scenic flights in a helicopter, fixed wing aircraft flights.

 Lengishu’s water is purified and bottled on site – both carbonated and still.
 Guests are given reusable water bottles for the length of their trip.
 Plastic bottles are banned on Borana Conservancy.